bufbuild/protobuf-es/MANUAL.md

 }
 ```

-For this group field, we generate the following property:
+For this group field, Protobuf-ES generates the following property and the message `User_MyGroup`:

 ```ts
 /**